agentsea/devicebay/README.md

-# devices
+# DeviceBay

-AI agent devices
+Devices for AI agents